forseti-security/forseti-security/_docs/_latest/configure/real-time-enforcer/resources.md

 # {{ page.title }}

-For a list of the current resources and policies provided by Forseti Real Time Enforcer, refer [here]({% link _docs/latest/configure/real-time-enforcer/default-policies.md %}).
+For a list of the current resources and policies provided by Real-Time Enforcer, refer [here]({% link _docs/latest/configure/real-time-enforcer/default-policies.md %}).

 ## Excluding Resources

 You can exclude specific resources by adding a label to the resource and adding the label’s `[KEY]:[VALUE]` pairing to the `config.yaml` file.
-In the example below, any resource with the `forseti-enforcer : disable` label will not be remediated by Real Time Enforcer.
+In the example below, any resource with the `forseti-enforcer : disable` label will not be remediated by Real-Time Enforcer.

 ```
 config: